hashicorp/terraform-provider-google/website/docs/r/container_registry.html.markdown

 * `bucket_self_link` - The URI of the created resource.

 * `id` - The name of the bucket that supports the Container Registry.
 In the form of `artifacts.{project}.appspot.com` or `{location}.artifacts.{project}.appspot.com` if location is specified.

+## Import

+This resource does not support import.